 Essential to this internal control system are well defined policies and procedures that are properly documented and communicated to employees.
 The corporate policies form the basis of all the Company's major guidelines and procedures and set forth the control standards required for the functioning of the Company's business entities.

-The policies address legal, regulatory, and operational topics, including, for example, intellectual property, data privacy, employee health and safety, delegation of authority, information security, and business continuity.
+Additionally, Lenovo has a strong corporate culture based on ethical business conduct.
+Lenovo's Code of Conduct (the "Code"), is the cornerstone of our commitment to conducting business legally, ethically, and with integrity.
+The Code, by its terms, applies to all employees (including fulltime, part-time, and supplemental or temporary), consultants and contractors working for Lenovo.
+As the Code is not intended to describe every law, policy, procedure or business process that applies to Lenovo, the Code also provides employees guidance on when and how to seek additional guidance or report potential concerns.

-Additionally, Lenovo has a strong corporate culture based on good business ethics and accountability.
-Lenovo's Code, which applies to all employees, forms the basis of Lenovo's commitment to conducting all business with uncompromising integrity and ethical behavior.
-The Code also helps employees determine when to ask for advice, and how to obtain it.
-All Lenovo employees are required to comply with the Code, which is available in multiple languages and is accessible on the Company's website and internal intranet, and to participate in regular training to reinforce the Company's commitment to compliance and conducting business with integrity.
-Lenovo regards any violation of the Code as a serious matter and is committed to investigating all reported concerns.
-Furthermore, in keeping with best practices, Lenovo has developed and implemented numerous policies to reinforce the Code and provide specific guidance to employees regarding compliance with rules and laws related to bribery and corruption.
-These policies include an Anti-Bribery and Anti-Corruption Policy, a Conflict of Interest Policy, and a policy with specific guidance on accepting or receiving gifts, entertainment, travel or corporate hospitality.
+All Lenovo employees are required to comply with the Code, which is available in multiple languages on the Company's publicly-facing website and our internal intranet.
+Regular training on the Code and related policies is provided to reinforce the Company's commitment to compliance and conducting business with integrity.
+Lenovo is committed to investigating all reported concerns.
+Lenovo regards any violation of the Code as a serious matter.
+Failure to follow the code, or violation of the policies described in the Code, can result in disciplinary action, including termination of employment or relationship.

+In keeping with best practices, Lenovo has also developed and implemented numerous policies to provide more detailed guidance to employees regarding compliance with rules and laws related to the prevention and detection of bribery and corruption.
+Additional policies include an Anti-Bribery and Anti-Corruption Policy, a Conflict of Interest Policy, and a Gift, Entertainment, Corporate Hospitality and Travel Policy.

-Along with establishing guidelines, principles and values, Lenovo recognizes that an environment where employees feel free to bring concerns to management is also required to make the Company's internal control system successful.
-Lenovo provides employees with multiple confidential methods to raise concerns and Lenovo's corporate policy on reporting unlawful or inappropriate conduct makes it clear that all reports will be kept anonymous and confidential to the extent possible.
+Lenovo recognizes that an environment where employees feel empowered to bring concerns to management is required to make the Company's internal control system successful.
+Lenovo provides employees with confidential and anonymous methods for raising concerns or reporting suspected misconduct, as permitted by applicable law.
+Lenovo's commitment to maintaining the confidentiality of reports, investigating all alleged misconduct and non-retaliation is incorporated in our Code.
+Lenovo does not tolerate retaliation against any employee, consultant or contractor for reporting an issue or raising a concern he or she believes to be true, cooperating with an investigation or audit, or refusing to participate in activities that violate the Code, laws or company policies.

-Most importantly, Lenovo incorporates an anti-retaliation policy within the Code itself.
-If an employee seeks advice, raises a concern relating to a potential compliance issue, reports suspected misconduct, or cooperates with an investigation, Lenovo will not tolerate any form of retaliation or harassment against that employee.

-Another feature of Lenovo's internal control system is the execution of key control self-testing by management to reasonably assure that internal controls are working as intended and that necessary actions have been taken to address control weaknesses.
+Another feature of Lenovo's internal control system is the execution of key control selftesting by management to reasonably assure that internal controls are working as intended and that necessary actions have been taken to address control weaknesses.
 Specific employees with controls knowledge and expertise have been identified within the business to further assist management with designing, executing, and monitoring controls.
 The Group Controller oversees controls related activities of these individuals across organizations and process owners.